MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/unity-multiplayer-api-reference/PlayFab.Multiplayer/PlayFabMultiplayer/OnLobbySendInviteCompleted.md

 # PlayFabMultiplayer.OnLobbySendInviteCompleted event

-Event triggered when the operation started by a previous call to !:PlayFabMultiplayer.SendInvite() completed.
+Event triggered when the operation started by a previous call to [`SendInvite`](../Lobby/SendInvite.md) completed.

 ```csharp
 public static event OnLobbySendInviteCompletedHandler OnLobbySendInviteCompleted;